Fire and EMS departments grapple with long ambulance waits at hospitals amid latest covid surge

 MCFRS also reimplemented an EMS disposition officer “to ensure load balancing at the local emergency departments,” the statement said.

-Goldstein said in an interview, the department has recently experienced drop times of up to “two to three hours,” compared with what would normally be “30 to 40 minutes.”
-He said in some cases, they transport patients to hospitals that are further away but have more availability, which could contribute to longer drop times but faster care for patients.
+Goldstein said in an interview that the department has recently experienced drop times of up to “two to three hours,” compared with what would normally be “30 to 40 minutes.”
+In some cases, he said, they transport patients to hospitals that are farther away but have more availability, which could contribute to longer drop times but faster care for patients.

 Goldstein said there are compounding factors contributing to the stressed system, brought on by the omicron variant.

 “The workforce availability, sick members, is spiking.
 It’s going up as it is throughout all elements of the business community and the work community.
-The hospitals because of their staffing problems and covid impacts are having less ER capacity than they had in the past.
-Add to that our call volume now in 2021 is far exceeding our call volume that we had at the same time in 2020, daily demand for 911 services is exceeding the 2020 demand,” Goldstein said, “And a group of dedicated folks who are fatigued and need to be doing all things possible to make additional staffing available.”
+The hospitals, because of their staffing problems and covid impacts, are having less ER capacity than they had in the past.
+Add to that our call volume now in 2021 is far exceeding our call volume that we had at the same time in 2020; daily demand for 911 services is exceeding the 2020 demand,” Goldstein said, “And a group of dedicated folks who are fatigued and need to be doing all things possible to make additional staffing available.”

 There has been about a 50 percent decrease in covid-related calls compared with this time last year, but there have been increased calls for incidents such as crashes, Goldstein said.

-Prince George’s County fire and EMS departments had 9.9 percent of its personnel out as of Thursday, with 105 in quarantine — a number that includes 74 who tested positive for coronavirus, according to data from the department.
+Prince George’s County fire and EMS department had 9.9 percent of its personnel out as of Thursday, with 105 in quarantine — a number that includes 74 who tested positive for the coronavirus, according to data from the department.

 Like the District and Montgomery, Prince George’s departments are also seeing higher drop times, including one unit waiting for eight-and-a-half hours Monday and another unit had a drop time of 8 hours 9 minutes Tuesday night, PGFD Fire Chief Tiffany Green said in a statement Wednesday.
 The average drop time to transfer patients for PGFD was about 60 minutes on Wednesday.
 From Oct.
 1 to Nov.
 30, the average was about 1 hour 10 minutes, according to data from the department.